 Step 2: Attach the elastic to the raw edges with a zig-zag stitch.
 Use a wide zig-zag of 6.0 wide and 3.0 length.

 You can use a serger instead but it may stretch out the elastic.
-You can counteract that by shortening the elastic length slightly or stretching it as you sew.
-You may need to experiment a little to get the tension right with a serger.
+Counteract that by shortening the elastic length slightly or stretching it as you sew.
+Experiment a little to get the tension right with a serger.

 Step 4: Now for the tricky part.
 Turn your tube right way out.
 I generally use a small safety pin but you can use a tube turner or bobby pin.